Spring 2021 P Credit Courses

 Thanks to the support of the Consulate General of the Netherlands in New York, we are able to waive registration fees for Native New York.
 If participants wish to take the course for P Credit, they must still pay ASPDP’s course fee.

 Native New York begins Monday, April 5, and ends Friday, April 23, 2021.

 The course offers 1 P Credit and 15 CTLE hours.
 The course features 6 online evening classes and additional self-scheduled assignments.
 To learn more and register, visit the course page here.

 The Museum of the City of New York offers Professional Credit (P and A+ Credit) Courses throughout the year.
 These courses are open to all educators, including educators not eligible for credits through the New York City Department of Education.

 P Credit in-service courses are offered in conjunction with the New York City Department of Education’s After School Professional Development Program (ASPDP) and can be applied towards teachers' 30+ salary differential.
 ASPDP courses may also be used by teachers and paraprofessionals toward the NYS 175 hours of Professional Development requirement, as long as their principal approves.
 For more information on DOE salary differentials, please visit their website.

-Registration for New York at Its Core is a two-step process for those taking the course for P Credit.
-Educators interested in taking this course not for P Credit are welcome to do so and only need to complete Step 1.
-All teachers receive CTLE credit for the course hours.
+Registration for the Museum's P Credit courses is a two-step process for those taking the course for P Credit.
+Educators interested in taking the courses not for P Credit are welcome to do so and only need to complete Step 1.
+All eligible educators receive CTLE credit for the course hours.